Assembling your view…

 City data is refreshed monthly from Census Bureau population estimates, Zillow rent and home price indices, BLS salary data, and Tax Foundation tax rates.
 Last updated: 2026.

-The median home price in Murfreesboro is $421,928, which is 5.5× the local median income.
-Most median-income households would stretch to buy at this ratio.
+The median home price in Memphis is $142,870, which is 2.8× the local median income.
+That's within the standard 3.5× affordability rule for most local earners.
 The national median home price is $467,370.

 Tennessee has a 0% state income tax rate — one of the states with no income tax.
 Combined state and local sales tax averages 9.55%, and the effective property tax rate is 0.56%.